 A key factor in migration governance involves regulations on admission into, residence and exit of foreigners from a country, as well as enforcement of these regulations.
-The conditions for admission and residence in a country, and the rights of migrants once in a country, have profound effects on who migrates, how they migrate, how they integrate
+The conditions for admission and residence in a country, and the rights of migrants once in a country, have profound effects on who migrates, how they migrate, how they integrate into the country of destination, and the length of their stay, among many other consequences.

-During the reporting period, several Arab countries modified the length of residency permits, regulated issuance of travel permits for migrants' families, and passed laws granting temporary or permanent residency to retired migrants, among other regulations.
+During the reporting period, April 2017 to March 2019, several Arab countries modified the length of residency permits, regulated issuance of travel permits for migrants' families, and passed laws granting temporary or permanent residency to retired migrants, among other regulations.